Top 15 Venture Capital Firms Investing in Finance

 4. Tribe Capital

-- Industries of focus: Finance, financial services, and venture capital
+- Industries of focus: Finance, Financial Services, and Crypto

 - Founded: 2018

-- Notable portfolio companies: Kraken, Carta, Airtable, Shiprocket, Apollo.io
+- Notable portfolio companies: Kraken, Carta, Airtable, and Apollo.io

 - Portfolio size: Over 240 investments